 - Squeeze onions to remove any remaining liquid.
 Dump salty liquid from the bowl.
 Rinse the onions if desired, just make sure to squeeze them once more to remove excess water.
 I do not rinse.

 - Set electric griddle to high and allow griddle to get very hot.
-If using a skillet, use medium high heat and preheat skillet.
+If using a skillet, use medium-high heat and preheat the skillet.

-- Once griddle is screaming hot, add 4 to 6 burger balls spaced about 4 inches apart on griddle.
+- Once skillet is screaming hot, add 4 to 6 burger balls spaced about 4 inches apart.
 Top meat with onions.

-- Let meat and onions sit for about a minute on the hot griddle.
+- Let meat and onions sit for about a minute on the hot surface.

 - Smash the burgers as flat as possible with a spatula.
 This is where a sturdy spatula comes in handy.
 You want the burger thin so they cook rather quickly.